kathrynhamilton/textbooks/StatisticalLearning.md

-# Notes: An Introduction to Statistical Learning with Applications in R
+# An Introduction to Statistical Learning with Applications in R

+James, Witten, Hastie, Tibshirani
 Kathryn Hamilton - March 2018

 ## 1 - Introduction